vivaxgen/ngs-pipeline/README.rst

 upstream processing of sequencing data produced within vivaxGEN project.
 However, the pipeline is generic enough to be used for any kind of sequencing projects that require variant-calling processing.
-The pipeline uses snakemake for its workflow system and relies on micromamba to provide its dependencies.
+The pipeline uses snakemake for its workflow system and relies on pixi to provide its dependencies.
-The micromamba dependencies and all settings is arranged using mechanism as described in this `repo <https://github.com/vivaxgen/vvg-base>`_.
+The pixi dependencies and all settings is arranged using mechanism as described in this `repo <https://github.com/vivaxgen/vvg-box>`_.

 There are two modes of working with the pipeline: